Mental wellness & counselling

 Regional Counsellors (In-Person)

 CMTN has partnered with counsellors in our region to provide in-person counselling services to our students.
-For regional counselling, $75 per visit is covered by your extended health benefits through the Student Union, and CMTN will pay the balance for up to five sessions.
-Contact CMTN's Mental Health and Wellness Officer to find out more.
+For students with extended health coverage through the Students’ Union (Green Shield), $75 per counselling visit is covered through the plan, and CMTN will pay the remaining balance for up to five sessions per academic year.

-If you are a registered counsellor in one of our communities that would like to partner with CMTN to provide face to face support to our students, please contact Tracey Woodburn, Associate Dean of Learning and Teaching: twoodburn@coastmountaincollege.ca.
+If you are a registered counsellor in one of our communities that would like to partner with CMTN to provide face-to-face support to our students, please get in touch with Shannon Doyle, Director of Student Health Services, by email: mentalhealth@coastmountaincollege.ca.

 Additional resources